tomascupr/codexMCP/README.md

 ### Error Handling & Retries

-The system automatically retries failed API calls with exponential backoff:
+The system automatically handles errors with improved diagnostics:

-- Configure with `CODEXMCP_MAX_RETRIES=3` and `CODEXMCP_RETRY_BACKOFF=2.0`
 - Error IDs are included in error messages for easier debugging
-- Specific error types help diagnose issues (rate limits, timeouts, etc.)
+- Specific error types help diagnose issues

-### Provider Flexibility

-Choose between Codex CLI and direct API access:

-- Set `CODEXMCP_USE_CLI=0` to force using the API even when CLI is available
+### Streamlined CLI Integration

+All tools now use a dedicated `cli_backend` module for Codex CLI interactions:

+- Per-call CLI execution instead of long-lived pipe for improved reliability
+- Automatic filesystem context awareness for all tools
-- Direct API access includes streaming support and better error handling
+- Better error handling and logging

 ## Troubleshooting